Is BMI an Accurate Measure of Health?

 The same problem arises with athletes and the elderly, who tend to have less muscle mass and lower bone density and may have false “normal” BMI.

-So it is important to consider a person’s muscle, fat, and bone mass and not rely alone on BMI.
+So, it is important to consider a person’s muscle, fat, and bone mass and not rely solely on BMI.

 • It does not consider the fat distribution.

-In general, high-fat mass is linked to poor health outcomes, but the location of fat makes a difference.
+In general, high fat mass is linked to poor health outcomes, but the location of fat matters.

 People with pear-shaped bodies and fat stored around the stomach possess a greater risk of chronic diseases.